WICG/turtledove/FLEDGE.md

 Fledge should allow all adtech players to compete evenly, openly, and transparently.
 To allow even asingle player special access to data could create a 'privacy backdoor' and allow for that player to have an uneven data sales advantage.

 Fledge should draw a distinction between Trusted and Untrusted players as per the Trusted Server paradigm.
+A *Trusted* player is both publisher approved and may send certain data to a Trusted Server.
 All Trusted Players should be able to access any data ANY OTHER trusted player should be allowed to access.
 Untrusted players must have restricted access to any data Fledge defines as resticted for the sake of privacy.

 #### 0.2 Preventing Privacy Backdoors